maxzheng/great-life-guide/genius.md

 1. Sleep well
 2. Let go of everything
 3. Enjoy the present
-4. Nuture your drives with positivity
+4. Nurture your drives with positivity

 ### Gain More Time with Productivity

 Time is the most precious resource as it's finite.
 While we can't actually create more time, we can become more productive so that we can do more in less time, therefore effectively gaining more time.

-To become productive, follow the produtivity steps in [A Great Life Guide](http://hp.guide):
+To become productive, follow the productivity steps in [A Great Life Guide](http://hp.guide):

 1. Activate your body, passion, and mind
 2. Be present with acceptance